Shipping Luggage Offers Travelers Peace of Mind

 Companies such as First Luggage, Luggage Free, Luggage Forward, and Carry My Luggage offer door-to-door service without the hassle of lost, stolen, or damaged luggage, or having to drag bags along on your travels.

 “Shipping luggage ahead, there is less likelihood of lost luggage as that’s what we specialize in,” said Gideon Kasfiner of First Luggage.

 Cecilia Vesnesky of Universal Express agrees, “Since our inception, we have had less than 0.07 percent in claims.
 Most claims received have to do with a zipper that was loose or a tear in the suitcases.
 We had only one incident of lost property inside a suitcase in customs.
 Our service includes tracking every step of the way,” she explains.

 Time is of the essence

 Luggage takes an average of two to three days to ship, according to Kasfiner.
 Vesnesky said that her company ships luggage in as little as overnight for most domestic destinations, and international destinations require a few days due to customs inspections.

 According to Simon Huxford of Carry My Luggage, “Shipping times depend on the collection and delivery zones.
-Within the UK or USA we offer next day services.
+Within the UK or USA, we offer next day services.
 Deliveries within the EU are generally within two to three days.
-Europe to USA shipments are between three to five days.”
+Europe to USA shipments is between three to five days.”

 Change of Plans

-In our fast paced lives, plans change minute to minute and travelling can be stressful.
+In our fast-paced lives, plans change minute to minute and traveling can be stressful.
 Luggage shipping companies eliminate the additional stress of having to worry about your luggage.